top of page

 My Story

 Let me introduce myself.
 I am Alyssa and I have auto-immune hepatitis.
-I am thirteen years old and one of my favorite hobbies is acting.
-I also play volleyball.
-My liver disease journey started in 2019 when I was getting a routine blood work done for my annual physical.
+I was diagnosed at age 12 but that has not stopped me from pursuing my passions.
+My liver disease journey started in 2019 when I was getting routine blood work done for my annual physical.
 When my doctor received the results of my test it revealed that my liver enzyme levels were slightly elevated.
-I had no idea what was happening to my body or what any of the things I was being told meant.
-I felt so confused and worried that something was very wrong with my body.
+I had no clue what this meant and did not even question that it could possibly affect the rest of my life.
 We debated on whether this could be because I was becoming healthier in terms of diet and exercise, or if this could be something more alarming and dangerous.
-I started off by getting an ultrasound to see if the doctors could see signs of liver damage or liver disease.
+I started off by getting an ultrasound to see if the doctors could see signs of liver damage or scarring.
 Following the ultrasound, I had many blood tests done to constantly check the level of my liver enzymes.
 I officially became a liver patient and began visiting my gastroenterologist, Dr. Grant, at Children’s Hospital of Orange County (CHOC) in April of 2019.

 In November of 2019, my doctor ordered a biopsy of the liver.
-Hearing the word biopsy and not knowing what the procedure was, frightened me.
-I didn’t feel sick and was carrying on my normal everyday life.
-After almost a year of not knowing what my liver was going through, I was anxious to understand more.
-I was more than ready for my biopsy and it was scheduled for January 2020.
+At the time I did not understand what a biopsy meant nor that it could change my life.
+I asked many questions about the procedure until I felt comfortable with my knowledge of what was going to occur.
+For the most part I didn’t feel sick and was carrying on with my normal everyday life.
+After almost a year of not knowing what was causing my elevated liver enzymes, I longed for answers.
+My biopsy was scheduled for January of 2020.

-They gave me grippy hospital socks to walk around in so that I wouldn’t slip and fall.
-I also changed into my hospital gown.
-I felt like a hospital princess, everyone was checking on me and making sure I was comfortable.
+Once I was brought to my room, I was given grippy socks and a hospital gown.
+I felt like a hospital princess with everyone checking on me and making sure I was comfortable.
+Without acknowledging my fear I figured I would be fine for the procedure.
 All that changed when it was time to insert an IV in my arm.
-I had been anticipating and envisioning the moment in my mind, but when they put the IV in my arm a rush of emotions came over me.
+I had been doing so well at keeping all of my nerves inside, but when they put the IV in my arm a rush of emotions came over me.
 I was shaking, crying, and sweating all at once.
-All the buildup of the fear and anxiety inside me erupted suddenly and forcefully.
+This was my first time in a long time having a procedure and the IV caused a release of all the pent up emotions.
+I was able to calm down after a while.
+I watched Animal Planet for about 3 hours and learned how to cope with all of the emotions I was feeling.

-Finally, it was time for the biopsy.
-Before I went in for the procedure, my nurse started giving me medication through my IV to calm me down.
-I remember laughing all the way to the surgery room.
-My dad wasn’t able to be there at the hospital with me, so I had a stuffed elephant that he had given to me right beside me at every moment.
+Finally, after a delay in my procedure it was time for the biopsy.
+Before I went back I was given medication to help me relax.
+I remember laughing all the way to the surgery room and seeing fuzzy figures around me.
 As I was pushed into the room, I saw my name on a window that led into an adjacent room.
-Then, the anesthesiologist lifted my hand to administer the medication that would keep me asleep for the process.
-I remember seeing him do that but then everything disappeared.
-When I woke up, I was in a different room with my mom and a nurse.
-I had a cup of water in my hand.
-The next thing I remember was being pushed in a wheelchair and out to the car.
-I was not allowed to participate in volleyball or PE for about a week because the doctors didn’t want to risk me opening up the cut and they also wanted to give my liver time to heal.
-All of the nurses and doctors that helped me that day were amazing.
+Then, the anesthesiologist lifted my hand to administer the anesthetic.
+I remember feeling a dizzying sensation but then everything disappeared.
+My first memories after the procedure are blurry and consist of me holding a water cup and seeing a nurse take out my IV.
+The next thing I remember was being pushed in a wheelchair to the car.
+I was not allowed to participate in athletics for about a week because the doctors didn’t want to risk me opening the small incision and they also wanted to give my liver time to heal.
+All the nurses and doctors that helped me that day were amazing.
 I appreciate every single one of them for helping me through that process.
 If I needed to, I would get another biopsy because they really aren’t that bad.
 The more nervous you are the worse it is so the best thing to do is get your emotions out instead of keeping all of them stuck inside of you.

 February 14th, 2020 was the day I learned I have auto-immune hepatitis.
-I was in shock at hearing this because I didn’t think that something like this would ever happen to me.
+I never thought that I would ever be diagnosed with a chronic illness but that is the way it ended.
 I wasn’t sad at all, but I just didn’t know what this meant for me in the future.
-When I asked, I was told that I would probably always have this disease.
-I had so many questions, but I really wanted to know what the next step would be for me.
-There is no current cure for autoimmune hepatitis, but I am hoping that one day doctors will be able to find a cure for auto-immune diseases like mine.
+When I asked, I was told that there is not a likely chance of me ever being cured.
+I am hoping that one day doctors will be able to find a cure for autoimmune diseases like mine.

 After my diagnosis, I started taking a steroid called prednisone and soon after, another medication called azathioprine.
-Both medications would be used to weaken my immune system.
-The dose of prednisone that I was on was too much for me to handle.
+The steroid was used to weaken my immune system to allow for the azathioprine to protect my liver.
+However, the dose of prednisone that I was on at first was too much for me to handle.
 I felt lightheaded all the time and I couldn’t participate in sports.
 I communicated this to my doctor, and he lowered my dose.
 Throughout my time on prednisone, we would gradually decrease my dose as the azathioprine started to work.

-By late September 2020, my friends were all able to go into hybrid learning during Covid.
-However, I was not able to join them because the steroid caused me to be too susceptible to Covid.
-I felt left out and disappointed that I couldn’t return.
-I have always loved going to school so this really made me feel down and sad.
+By late September 2020, my friends were able to go into hybrid learning during Covid.
+I was not able to join them because the steroid caused me to be too susceptible to illness.
+I felt left out and disappointed that I couldn’t return as school has always been something I enjoy.

-On October 10th I received the good news that I could go back to school and continue to play volleyball soon.
-On October 19th I went off of my steroid and returned to school.
+On October 10th I received the good news that I could go back to school.
+On October 19th I finished my steroid and returned to school.
 I was thrilled to return to in-person school with my friends.
 Also, I was overly ready to start feeling like myself again.
 It was a slow process of waiting for my swelling to subside.
 Almost all the swelling and the weight I had gained were gone by the time December came around.
+During those two months that I was still waiting for the swelling to go down I dealt with feelings of self consciousness.
 However, one thing did remain.
 The stretch marks remained on my body.
 I have learned to love these marks and I view them as an accomplishment.
 I was able to push through a hard time and now every time I see them, I remember how lucky I am to be where I am now.

 I started to see Dr. Yang in late December 2020.
 My liver enzyme levels had risen again so I needed to go on another steroid.
-I was so done with steroids at this time that I had no interest in going on them again.
+I was exhausted with having to be on steroids and had no interest in taking them again, yet I persisted.
 The new steroid called Budesonide caused no side effects.
 I was thrilled.
 Later that month I had an elastography test so the doctors could see how much scarring there was on my liver.
-This time my dad was with me.
-This test was a machine that would tap me in the side to check the flexibility of my liver and the scarring level.
-I had to lay like a banana in order to open up my ribs so the machine could work.
+I had to lay like a banana to open up my ribs so the machine could work.
 My scarring levels came back as F2 out of F4.
-To confirm these results, I had to get an ultrasound of my liver.
+To confirm these results, I went for another ultrasound of my liver.

 Contact